-Components New (Prospective) Staff Existing Staff Criminal registry or repository using fingerprints in the current state of residency Milestone/Prerequisite for Waiver Possible Time Limited Waiver for current (existing) staff 2.
+Components New (Prospective) Staff Existing Staff 1.
+Criminal registry or repository using fingerprints in the current state of residency Milestone/Prerequisite for Waiver Possible Time Limited Waiver for current (existing) staff 2.
 Sex offender registry or repository check in the current state of residency Milestone/Prerequisite for Waiver Possible Time Limited Waiver for current (existing) staff 3.
-Child abuse and neglect registry and database check in the current state of residency Milestone/Prerequisite for Waiver Possible Time Limited Waiver for current (existing) staff 4.
+Child abuse and neglect registry and database check in the current state of residency Milestone/Prerequisite for Waiver for Waiver 4.
 FBI fingerprint check Milestone/Prerequisite for Waiver Possible Time Limited Waiver for current (existing) staff 5.
-National Crime Information Center (NCIC) National Sex Offender Registry (NSOR) Possible Time Limited Wa Establishing requiremen Conducting checks on al and/or Conducting checks on co ts and procedures and/or II new (prospective) staff 6.
-Criminal registry or repository in any other state where the individual has resided in the past 5 years, with the use of fingerprints being optional Possible Time Limited Waiver for:Establishing requirements and procedures and/orConducting checks on all new (prospective) staff and/orConducting checks on current (existing) staff 7.
-Sex offender registry or repository in any other state where the individual has resided in the past 5 years Possible Time Limited Wa Establishing requiremen Conducting checks on a ts and procedures and/or and/orConducting checks on current (existing) staff database in any other state where the individual has resided in the past 5 Possible Time Limited Waiver for:Establishing requirements and procedures and/orConducting checks on all new (prospective) staff and/orConducting checks on current (existing) staff
+National Crime Information Center (NCIC) National Sex Offender Registry (NSOR) Possible Time Limited Waiver for: Establishing requirements and procedures and/or Conducting checks on all new (prospective) staff and/or Conducting checks on current (existing) staff 6.
+Criminal registry or repository in any other state where the individual has resided in the past 5 years, with the use of fingerprints being optional Possible Time Limited Waiver for: Establishing requirements and procedures and/or Conducting checks on all new (prospective) staff and/or Conducting checks on current (existing) staff 7.
+Sex offender registry or repository in any other state where the individual has resided in the past 5 years Possible Time Limited Waiver for: Establishing requirements and procedures and/or Conducting checks on all new (prospective) staff and/orConducting checks on current (existing) staff 8.
+Child abuse and neglect registry and database in any other state where the individual has resided in the past 5 years Possible Time Limited Waiver for: Establishing requirements and procedures and/or Conducting checks on all new (prospective) staff and/or Conducting checks on current (existing) staff